source("common/functions.r",chdir=TRUE)

 [17] "matcoef" "robust.se.coef" "robust.tval" "robust.matcoef"

-Let’s see the coefficients, along with their standard errors, in matcoef.
-There are 2 ways to do that:
+Let us see the coefficients, along with their standard errors, in matcoef.
+There are two ways to do that:

 We can also see the log-likelihood.
-Again two ways
+Again, there are two ways:

 This makes it easy to extract the estimated conditional volatility: